Varun-Ajith/Turtle_catch_them_all_Cpp/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 ## License

-This project is licensed under the [Apache License](!License).
+This project is licensed under the [Apache-2.0 License](!LICENSE).
 See the LICENSE file for more information.